pimsmath/onlinecourses2020/content/courses/2024-2025/algebraic-topology/index.md

 section_number: Section 001
 section_code: 'CRN: 12237'
 prerequisites:
-  - A course in general toplogy or metric space topology (required)
+  - A course in general topology or metric space topology (required)
   - A course in group theory (strongly recommended)
 abstract: >
   The course is a first semester of algebraic topology.
 Broadly speaking,